 I’ve devoted much time and energy here in my thirties to strengthening my own boundaries.
 Boundary-setting is naturally easier for some people, but much harder for others.
 Crawford calls these two types of people ducks and sponges, and her analogy helps me understand why creating savvy boundaries hasn’t been easy for me.

-For ducks, other people’s emotions roll right off them, like water off a duck’s bath.
+For ducks, other people’s emotions roll right off them, like water off a duck’s back.
 These people may be warm, caring, and sensitive, but they still have no trouble distinguishing other people’s emotions from their own.

 Not so for sponges.
 Highly intuitive types often soak up other people’s feelings, experiencing them as their own, and physically registering those emotions.
 This isn’t a choice; it happens automatically.